 - Collaborate in partnership working whilst being answerable to the community.

-This is the first Annual Report for our new Service and the Authority that is responsible for it.
-Our first year was a challenging one, this annual report gives a flavour of what has happened in the last year and our Community Safety Plan sets out our future direction.
+The Annual Report 2017-18, adopted by the Fire and Rescue Authority on 28 September 2018, gives a flavour of what has happened in the last year and our Community Safety Plan sets out our future direction.

 The Service’s high level policies